 At Slack, security is our top priority.
-We care most about keeping your account secure, protecting your privacy, and building a service you can trust.
-We've rounded up the tools Workspace Owners and Admins need to keep their workspaces and members safe.
+We care most about keeping your account secure, protecting your privacy and building a service you can trust.
+We’ve rounded up the tools that workspace owners and admins need to keep their workspaces and members safe.
 After all, a secure workspace is a happy workspace!

-Hi! 👋Our Support team is available 24/7 and always happy to help.
-If you notice suspicious activity on your workspace, please contact us.
+Hello there! 👋Our Support team are available 24/7 and always happy to help.
+If you notice suspicious activity in your workspace, please contact us.

 Ask members to set up 2FA

 Two-factor authentication (2FA) is an extra layer of sign-in security.
 With 2FA turned on, members enter a verification code (from their mobile device) along with their normal password.
-2FA ensures that even if a password is stolen or compromised, access won’t be granted unless the member is verified from their device.
+2FA ensures that even if a password is stolen or compromised (Heaven forbid!), access won’t be granted unless the member is verified from their device.

-By default, all members can add apps to your workspace.
+All members can add apps to your workspace by default.
 We review every app in our Directory, but there are lots of other apps your members can try to install.
-To help manage security, Workspace Owners can control who can add apps and from where.
+To help manage security, workspace owners can control who can add apps and from where.
 Learn more about managing apps for your workspace.

 Note: For internal integrations built by your team, treat the tokens you generate carefully.
 Never share tokens with other people or applications.
 Read how to Connect your tools to Slack.

 Slack allows for transparency and sometimes that means sharing propriety information or sensitive details.
 That’s why we give workspace owners and admins control over who gets invited to become a member.